John Methuen (priest)

 John Alan Robert Methuen (14 August 1947 – 18 July 2010) was an Anglican priest.
+He was known for his involvement in sheltering the Sri Lankan activist Viraj Mendis in the 1980s.
+In his later career, he served as the as Dean of Ripon Cathedral.

 Early life

 Methuen was born on 14 August 1947 and educated at Eton College, St John's School, Leatherhead and Brasenose College, Oxford.